Symptoms of Breast Cancer You Shouldn’t Ignore

 woman with cancer and mother

-About 287,850 new cases of breast cancer are expected to be diagnosed in women in 2022, according to the National Cancer Institute.
-Aside from skin cancer, it is the most common form of cancer in the United States.
+Aside from skin cancer, breast cancer is the most common form of cancer in the United States.
 Given that a woman in the U.S. has a one in eight chance of developing the disease, being able to identify changes in your breasts and signs of the illness are key to prevention and early diagnosis.

 “Just as we're worried and aware about other aspects of health, like weight, exercise, or diet, it’s important to be self-aware of your breast health,” says Sean Edmunds, MD, an OBGYN at St. Mark’s Hospital in Salt Lake City, Utah.